 Image credit: Ministry of Health

 On 10th May, the Ministry of Health reported 80 new COVID-19 cases, including 78 community cases.
-Among these cases, a majority come from clusters in Hanoi Central Hospital for Tropical Diseases and Sunny Karaoke Bar in Vinh Phuc.
+Among these cases, a majority come from clusters in the Hanoi Central Hospital for Tropical Diseases and Sunny Karaoke Bar in Vinh Phuc.
 2 remaining cases were imported and have been quarantined upon arrival.

 As of today, Bac Ninh, Vinh Phuc, and Danang lead the country in confirmed COVID-19 infections, according to Tuoi Tre.

 Meanwhile, Hanoi’s COVID-19 situation is worsening as K Hospital, a cancer hospital in Tan Trieu commune has become a new cluster with at least 10 confirmed cases recorded.

 The new spike in daily caseloads has taken the country’s total case count to 3,412.

 Danang markets grant entry based on odd and even dates